chazzka/clanekforest/clanek.md

 I addition to this, we need to add a tolerance layer to contain the later observed novelties.
 This is usually done by adding a set of whiskers to a box plot.
-The most straightforward selection of the whiskers the min-max of the dataset.
+The most straightforward selection of the whiskers is the min-max of the dataset.
 This is not desired since the min-max would not cover possible later anomalies.
 Instead, two other variations are tested, the *Notched box* and the *Adjusted box*.
 #### Notched box